 Every mammal is born with two kidneys.
-The major function of these organs is to filter the blood and get rid of all the metabolic waste-products that are being discharged by our cells through the bloodstream.
+These organs filter the blood in an effort to remove all the metabolic waste-products that are being discharged by the body’s cells into the bloodstream.
 This filtrate is then mixed with excess fluids leaving the body and is finally expelled as a yellow liquid substance: urine.

 This process is crucial to the maintaining of many chemical balances in our body.
 In particular, the amount of water, salts, acids and potassium in the cells are being regulated by the kidneys.
 Some other key functions of this organ system:

 - produce an active form of vitamin D (necessary for creating strong bone tissue)

 - control the production of red blood cells

 The kidneys are also able to respond to dehydration by concentrating urine and returning some of the water to the body.